apache/brpc/docs/en/client.md

 ## Load Balancer

-When there're more than one servers to access, we need to divide the traffic.
-The process is often called load balancing, which is positioned as follows at client-side.
+When there're more than one server to access, we need to divide the traffic.
+The process is called load balancing, which is positioned as follows at client-side.

 ![img](../images/lb.png)

 The ideal algorithm is to make every request being processed in-time, and crash of any server makes minimal impact.
-However clients cannot know delays or congestions happened at servers in realtime, and load balancing algorithms should be light-weight generally, users need to choose proper algorithms for their use cases.
-Algorithms provided by brpc right now (specified by `load_balancer_name`):
+However clients are not able to know delays or congestions happened at servers in realtime, and load balancing algorithms should be light-weight generally, users need to choose proper algorithms for their use cases.
+Algorithms provided by brpc (specified by `load_balancer_name`):

 ### rr

 which is round robin.
-Always choose the next server inside the list, the next of the last server is the first one.
+Always choose next server inside the list, next of the last server is the first one.
 No other settings.
-For example there're 3 servers: a,b,c, then brpc will send requests to a, b, c, a, b, c, ... one-by-one.
+For example there're 3 servers: a,b,c, brpc will send requests to a, b, c, a, b, c, … and so on.
 Note that presumption of using this algorithm is the machine specs, network latencies, server loads are similar.

 ### random